gear-foundation/gear-wiki/docs/examples/escrow.md

 An escrow is a special wallet to which some assets (e.g. money or stocks) are deposited and stored until certain conditions are met.
 In terms of smart contracts, an escrow is a wallet that is stored on a blockchain and, like a regular escrow, can receive some assets (e.g. a cryptocurrency or fungible tokens (like [Gear fungible tokens - gFT](gft-20.md) in this example)) from one user and, when certain conditions are met, send them to another.

 This article explains at a superficial level the purpose and logic of this smart contract.
-For a more detailed technical description, see its [documentation on the dapps documentation portal](https://dapps.gear.rs/escrow_io) and [source code](#source-code).

-You can watch a video on how to get the Escrow application up and running and its capabilities here: **https://youtu.be/CD8j4epEY4E**.
+The source code of the smart contract example is available on [GitHub](https://github.com/gear-dapps/escrow).

 ## Logic